Skip to main content

 Supreme Court overturns IEEPA tariffs

-KPMG highlights financial statements considerations for importers following the February 20, 2026, Supreme Court ruling that overturned IEEPA tariffs.
+KPMG highlights financial statement considerations following the February 20, 2026 Supreme Court ruling that overturned IEEPA tariffs, the universal refund order by the Court of International Trade (CIT), and the government’s notice to appeal the CIT order.

 Applicability